hyunamy/comfy-ui-on-complete-email-me/README.md

 Please update your workflows and check out the new functionality.

+## FAQ

+Q. Even after entering the app password, emails are not being sent.

+A. ASCII characters may be included in the app password.
+Please try reapplying the app password after correcting any spaces.

+## Update (2025.01.15)

+A new feature has been added to attach the last generated image to the email.

+OnCompletePlaySound node has been added.
+You can now receive sound notifications upon completion.

 ## License

 This project is licensed under the GPL-3.0 License.
 See the LICENSE file for details.